A writing tool for narrative essays

 What a narrative essay actually has to do

+This is a writing workspace for personal and narrative essays — a place to plan the scene, draft the story, and edit in your own first-person voice.
 A narrative essay is not a diary entry and it is not a timeline.
 It is a short piece of nonfiction that uses the techniques of storytelling — scene, detail, dialogue, pacing — to make a reader feel a specific moment and understand what it meant.
-Most narrative essays fail because they summarize instead of show, and most AI-generated narratives fail worse for the same reason.
-The drafter is tuned to resist that failure mode.
+Most narrative essays fail because they summarize instead of show.
+The workspace is built to help you resist that failure mode.

 Open in scene.
 A strong narrative essay begins inside a specific moment: a smell, a sound, a line of dialogue, a physical action.
 It does not begin with "Throughout my life..." or "One of the most important experiences..."
-The drafter is built to skip the throat-clearing and land the reader directly in the action.
+The workspace helps you skip the throat-clearing and land the reader directly in the action.

 Conflict drives the middle.
 Every narrative needs something at stake, even if the stakes are internal.
-The drafter is tuned to identify the conflict early and build toward a turning point.
-If you tell it what the conflict actually was — a decision, a mistake, a realization — it will shape the scene around that moment.
+The workspace helps you identify the conflict early and build toward a turning point.
+If you name what the conflict actually was — a decision, a mistake, a realization — it will shape the scene around that moment.

 Specific sensory detail.
 Narrative essays live on concrete nouns: names of things, physical textures, small sounds.
-The drafter prefers specific details over abstract ones — a "red plastic chair" over a "piece of furniture", a "wet denim" over an "item of clothing".
-That preference is wired into the prompt the drafter uses internally.
+The workspace prefers specific details over abstract ones — a "red plastic chair" over a "piece of furniture", a "wet denim" over an "item of clothing".
+That preference is wired into the drafting step.

 Reflection, earned quietly.
 The end of a narrative essay is not a moral.
 It is a small, specific observation that the story has earned.
-The drafter is tuned to keep the reflection short, grounded in the scene, and free of the "this experience taught me that..." formula that makes every classroom narrative sound the same.
+The workspace helps you keep the reflection short, grounded in the scene, and free of the "this experience taught me that..." formula that makes every classroom narrative sound the same.

 Summary vs. scene